zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## Overview

 A well-written prompt helps an AI understand exactly what you want.
 One simple framework is to break every prompt into **six parts**:
+In this lab, You will create a prompt that - along with the documents Provided to you - you will later use to Prompt Chat Gpt to create a Proposal to Improve Collaboration Between Sales and Marketing Teams.
+You will look into the individual parts and connect them to form your final prompt. you can access the examples but Try writing your own prompt using the framework before looking at the examples.

-1. Persona
+## 1. Persona

 Defines who the AI should be, including its role, expertise, or perspective (e.g., teacher, software engineer, lawyer, copywriter).
 A clear persona helps shape the knowledge, vocabulary, and approach used in the response.
-2. Context
-Provides the background information the AI needs, such as the situation, goal, target audience, uploaded files, relevant history, or domain-specific details.
-Good context gives the AI enough information to understand why it's performing the task.
-3. Task
-Clearly states what you want the AI to do, using specific action verbs like write, summarize, compare, analyze, explain, or generate.
-The task should leave little room for ambiguity.
-4. Constraints
-Defines the rules the AI must follow, including tone (e.g., professional, persuasive, friendly), audience (e.g., executives, customers, students), length, reading level, things to include or avoid, citation requirements, and any other guardrails.
-5. Examples
-Shows the AI what a successful response looks like by providing sample inputs, outputs, templates, or reference documents.
-Examples help the AI mimic the desired style, structure, or level of detail.
-6. Format
-Specifies how the final response should be organized, such as a business proposal, email, report, table, JSON, bullet list, Markdown document, or presentation with specific headings or sections.

----

-# The 6 Parts of a Great Prompt

-## 1. Persona

-**Question:** Who is the AI?

-Give the AI a role or identity.
-This helps establish expertise and perspective.

-Examples:
-- A software engineer
-- A history teacher
-- A career coach
-- A professional editor

-> Think: "Who should the AI pretend to be?"

 <details>
 <summary>💡 Example</summary>

 ```
-You are a senior software engineer with 10 years of experience mentoring junior developers.
+You are a professional copywriter experienced in preparing business proposals for senior management.
 ```

 </details>